kdesai2018/ultimate-hackathon-starting-guide/machine-learning/README.md

 # Machine Learning (Keras, PyTorch, Tensorflow)

 ## What is Machine Learning and Why Would I Use it?
-Machine Learning is a broad umbrella for methods of developing artificial intelligence, which is generally used to find patterns in large data sets based on mathematical and statistical calculations.
-This becomes very useful when a phenomena cannot be modeled by a deterministic algorithm.
+Machine Learning is a means of developing artificial intelligence, which is when a computer performs mathematical and statistical calculations to find patterns in large data sets.
+This becomes useful when datasets become too large for humans to analyze or patters become too obscure for humans to find.

 Before proceeding with this guide, check out [this](https://docs.google.com/presentation/d/1EImakverhNq-WhJwd-WIx2H04ZnCyUxsFk-9UcKoubQ/edit?usp=sharing) presentation made by Freetail Hackers.
 It's a quick overview about what AI is and a couple useful subfields within this space.